-Visitors frequently inquire about traveling with their pets to the U.S. All such imports may be subject to state/municipality veterinary health regulations, federal quarantine, agriculture, wildlife, and customs requirements and/or prohibitions.
+Importations of pets and/or wildlife may be subject to state/municipality veterinary health regulations, federal quarantine, agriculture, wildlife, and customs requirements and/or prohibitions.
 Pets taken out of the U.S. and returned, may be subject to similar requirements as those entering for the first time.
 For some species occasionally considered as “pets,” reentry may be prohibited.

-U.S. Customs and Border Protection (CBP) advances a comprehensive border security and management approach, working in coordination with the U.S. Fish and Wildlife Service (USFWS), the U.S. Department of Agriculture (USDA), the Centers for Disease Control and Prevention (CDC), along with state, local, tribal, territorial, and international law enforcement agencies to strengthen its ability to safeguard and deter the introduction of foreign animal disease, protect animal welfare, and preclude the spread of communicable diseases.
+U.S. Customs and Border Protection (CBP) works in coordination with partner government agencies (PGAs) such as the U.S. Fish and Wildlife Service (USFWS), the U.S. Department of Agriculture (USDA), the Centers for Disease Control and Prevention (CDC), along with state, local, tribal, territorial, and international law enforcement agencies to safeguard and deter the introduction of foreign animal diseases, protect animal welfare, and preclude the spread of communicable diseases.

 Not all animals qualify as pets.
 USDA APHIS defines a pet as a privately owned companion animal not intended for research or resale and includes the following animal groups only:

-*Depending on the type of bird you have, APHIS regulations may vary.
+- Birds* (*Depending on the type of bird you have, APHIS regulations may vary.
 Due to the possibility of carrying or transmitting certain diseases to the U.S. poultry industry, some pet birds are regulated as poultry and must meet different requirements.
-Check current advisories for bird import restrictions on the APHIS Pet Travel Bringing Birds into the U.S. website.
+Check current advisories for bird import restrictions on the APHIS Pet Travel: Bringing Birds into the U.S. website).

-If the type of animal you are traveling with is not listed above, please visit our partner agency website APHIS Imports: Animal and Animal Products, as some animals are restricted from entering the U.S. based on the current animal health related concerns in the region of origin.
+If the type of animal you are traveling with is not listed above, please visit our PGAs’ websites as some animals are restricted from entering the U.S. based on the current animal health related concerns in the region of origin.

-It is important to note that African origin rodents, bats, nonhuman primates, and civets may not be imported as pets under any circumstances.
+It is important to note that the CDC prohibits the importation of African rodents, bats, nonhuman primates, and civets as pets under any circumstances.

-It is critical that your pets meet ALL applicable requirements before travel.
+Your pet must meet ALL applicable requirements before travel.
 Pets excluded from entry into the U.S. will be returned to the country of embarkation at the owner’s expense.
 While awaiting disposition, pets could be detained at the owner's expense at the port of arrival.
-For more information about bringing your pet into the U.S. from a foreign country, please visit our partner agency website at APHIS Pet Travel.

 CBP highly recommends contacting the anticipated port of arrival before importing a pet or other animal for expeditious processing and to reduce the possibility of unnecessary delays.
 Visit CBP Locate a Port of Entry for contact information on CBP ports of entry.

-The U.S. Fish and Wildlife Service (USFWS) is concerned with protecting endangered plant and animal species by overseeing the importation, trade, sale, and taking of wildlife.
-Some wild species of dogs, cats, turtles, reptiles, and birds, although imported as pets, may be listed as endangered or threatened and could be protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) or any other wildlife laws and regulations such as the Marine Mammal Protection Act (MMPA), the Wild Bird Conservation Act (WBCA), among others.
+The USFWS is concerned with protecting endangered plant and animal species by overseeing the importation, trade, sale, and harvesting of wildlife.
+Some wild species of dogs, cats, turtles, reptiles, and birds, although imported as pets, may be listed as endangered or threatened and could be protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) or any other wildlife laws and regulations such as the Marine Mammal Protection Act (MMPA), or the Wild Bird Conservation Act (WBCA).

-Endangered and threatened animals and plants, migratory birds, marine mammals, certain dangerous wildlife and products made from them, are subject to import restrictions, prohibitions, and permit and/or certificate requirements.
-CBP recommends that you contact the USFWS and VS before you depart if you plan to import or export any of the following:
+Endangered and threatened animals and plants, migratory birds, marine mammals, certain dangerous wildlife, and products made from them, are subject to import restrictions, prohibitions, and permit and/or certificate requirements.
+CBP recommends that you contact the USFWS, CDC, and USDA's APHIS Veterinary Services (VS) before you depart if you plan to import or export any of the following:

 - Wild birds, land or marine mammals, reptiles, fish, shellfish, mollusks, or invertebrates;